odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

   valid choices as radio buttons.

-  Note that if used on a many2one records, then more rpcs will be done to fetch the name_gets of the related records.
+  Note that if used on a many2one records, then more rpcs will be done to fetch the display_name of the related records.

   - Supported field types: *selection, many2one*